On the statistical inconsistency of Maximum Parsimony for $k$-tuple-site data: Results

-Note that the relationship between the statistical inconsistency of Maximum Parsimony on $3$-tuple-site data and on single-site data resembles the relationship between the statistical inconsistency of Maximum Parsimony on $2$-tuple-site data and single-site data.
+Note that the relationship between the statistical inconsistency of MP on $3$-tuple-site data and on single-site data resembles the relationship between the statistical inconsistency of MP on $2$-tuple-site data and single-site data.
 Therefore, we now also analyze the relationship between $2$-tuple-site data and $3$-tuple-site data.
-For both $2$-tuple-site data and $3$-tuple site data we separate the space $[0, \frac{1}{2}] \times [0, \frac{1}{2}]$ of all possible combinations of $p$ and $q$ into two parts, such that one part contains all combinations of $p$ and $q$ such that Maximum Parsimony is consistent and the other part contains all combinations of $p$ and $q$ such that Maximum Parsimony is inconsistent (cf. Figure \ref{SI2ZT3T2}).

-For small $q$ the curve of $3$-tuple-site data is above of the curve of $2$-tuple site data.
-Both curves intersect for $q=0.172413$ and then change their roles.
-The size of the area where Maximum Parsimony is still statistically consistent on $3$-tuple-site data, but statistically inconsistent on $2$-tuple-site data is $0.0005302$.
-In the reverse case, the size of the area is $0.0001245$.
-Thus, the first area is about four times larger than the second area.
-Recall that we already observed this trend in the preceding analyses.
-Again, there is no equivalence between the statistical inconsistency of Maximum Parsimony on $2$-tuple-site data and on $3$-tuple site data.